vladbatushkov/graphville-community/README.md

 # Graphville Citizens
-Place to collaborate with Graphville Citizens.
+Place of collaboration of Graphville citizens.

-Who are Graphville Citizens?
+Who are Graphville citizens?
 All of software engineers, modern creators, fast learners, and graph enthusiasts, all who like Grapeville.
 Let's chat, let's share thoughts, let's collab here!

 ## Collaboration